+Many people avoid using health insurance altogether.
 Most of our therapists are contracted with several insurance companies (listed below) as in-network providers.
-If you choose someone who is out of network, we will provide insurance billing as a service to you.
-Many people avoid using health insurance altogether.
-We are happy to discuss with you the benefits and risks of using insurance for mental health treatment.
+If you choose someone out of network, we will provide insurance billing as a service to you.
+We are happy to discuss the benefits and risks of using insurance for mental health treatment.

-You may pay with cash, checks, Visa, Mastercard, Discover and American Express.
+You may pay with cash, checks, Visa, Mastercard, Discover, and American Express.

-Part of your treatment process includes specific goal-setting at the beginning phase of the counseling process.
+Part of your treatment process includes specific goal-setting at the beginning of the counseling process.
 Although it is difficult to determine the long-term success of the counseling process, we can say that most of our clients end the counseling process after meeting their established goals.
 Many of our referrals come from former clients.

 Part of the goal-setting process in your first session includes determining how often you will see your therapist.
 You and your therapist ultimately determine the frequency of your sessions.
 In most situations, we recommend attending weekly sessions, then stepping down to every two weeks as progress is made.